-Roger Peck, Leader
+Roger & Dawn Peck, Leaders

 The Safari First Timer's Package is going to feature three scenic trails, each going to a different area near Moab.
 All are regular Jeep Safari trails.
-The package will start day 1 (Sunday, April slightly more challenging than Chicken Corners.
-Located on a totally different plateau northwest of Moab (For complete description see page 86) The third day will feature the Copper Ridge Trail, rated 4.
+The package will start day 1 (Sunday, March 25th)

+with the easiest trail, and each day after will feature a trail a bit more difficult than the prior day's offering.
+We will start the package with the Chicken Corners Trail, rated 2.
+(For complete description of trail see page 84) Day two March 26th will feature the Secret Spire Trail, another 3 rated trail that is slightly more challenging than Chicken Corners.
+Located on a totally different plateau northwest of Moab (For complete description see page 98) The third day will feature the Copper Ridge Trail, rated 4.
 Copper Ridge will take you to the northeast, close to the boundaries of Arches National Park.
-(For complete description see page 92) The package is priced the same as any three day selection of safari trails; the difference will be four wheeling with the same fellow jeepers and officials each day.
+(For complete description see page 102) The package is priced the same as any three day selection of safari trails; the difference will be four wheeling with the same fellow jeepers and officials each day.